 The Robinson Memorial Library provides services to support inquiring minds and the academic, artistic, and recreational needs of the staff, students, and broader school community.
 The library promotes literature appreciation and information skills that encourage a love of reading and learning.

 The library’s goal is to educate and nurture students to read for pleasure, and to develop the necessary skills to use information, ideas, and technology ethically, creatively, and critically in order to make intelligent decisions and develop into lifelong learners.

 STE students entering first through fifth grade are invited to participate in the Lower School Summer Reading Program.
 Download a first and second grade sheet or a third through fifth grade sheet, complete it over the summer, and turn it in to the library during the first week of school.

 Databases and other resource links can be found on the right side of this page.

 Need help with research and citing resources?
 Visit the library or contact a librarian below.

-The STE community is invited to support the library through the annual Book Fair and through the Birthday Book Club.
+The STE community is invited to support the library through the Book Fair and Birthday Book Club.
 Proceeds from these programs benefit the library and library programming.